FruitbatM/trail-run-adventures/TESTING.md

 # Performance Testing

-Performance was tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool.
+Performance was tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse) which is an-open source, automated tool for improving the quality of web pages.

 ## Home page
 ### Desktop